|

 Yes, Felipe made mistakes, some of them almost unforgivable for a driver of his experience, however, his team also screwed up, not only in terms of reliability but also in terms of doing the job well.

 Even though his teammate was defending the title in 2008, Ferrari promised that there would be no favouritism.
-With this in mind, we wrote at ahead of the new season that "providing Felipe and his team have learned from their lessons it could be an exciting year with the little guy from Sao Paulo thus giving Brazil its first title since Ayrton Senna in 1991".
-How near to the truth we were.
+With this in mind, we wrote ahead of the new season that "providing Felipe and his team have learned from their lessons it could be an exciting year with the little guy from Sao Paulo thus giving Brazil its first title since Ayrton Senna in 1991".
+How right we almost were.

 Sadly however, while Felipe upped his game, and how, his team continued to let him down, both in terms of reliability, strategy and in some cases downright stupidity.